apocalyptech/slayawaysolver/README.md

 Usage
 =====

-Slayaway Solver was written in Python 3.
-I recommend using PyPy3, though performance is generally fine using plain ol' CPython.
+Slayaway Solver was written in Python.
+It should work in Python 2.7 or Python 3.x without problems, though it's mostly just been run in 3.
+I recommend using PyPy/PyPy3, though performance is generally fine using plain ol' CPython.

 Slayaway Solver requires the `colorama` Python module, to make the interactive output a little more palatable.
 If you want to use PyPy3, an easy way to get